mrpmorris/Reducible/Source/Tutorials/06-PolymorphicReducers/README.md

 ```

 ### Summary
-1. It is possible to combine reducers with different `Delta` class types by using `Reducer.CreateBuilder<TState>`.
+1. It is possible to combine reducers with different `Delta` class types by using `Reducer.CreateCompositeBuilder<TState>`.
 2. You can pass as many existing reducers as you wish, but they must all have the same `TState` type.
 2. The signature of the reducer returned will be `Func<TState, object, TState>`.
 3. It is possible to reduce a `Delta` of **any** class type into this reducer, any type without a reducer will have no effect.